Risky surgery separates 10-month-old from parasitic twin

 A part of the family

-Swabb, a native Chicagoan, realized that the Park Ridge, Illinois address belonged to Adovcate Children's Hospital, only about 7 miles from her family's home.
+Swabb, a native Chicagoan, realized that the Park Ridge, Illinois address belonged to Advocate Children's Hospital, only about 7 miles from her family's home.
 She and her husband, Tim, knew they could help and reached out.

 They went through a vetting process and confirmed that they would be able to take Dominique to all of her appointments at the hospital, which had been scheduled through the organization.

-Children's Medical Missions West had raised funds for Dominique's flight, in which she would be escorted by a flight attendant who donated her time.
+Children's Medical Mission West had raised funds for Dominique's flight, in which she would be escorted by a flight attendant who donated her time.

 But the family, which has two adopted daughters -- Lena, 15, and Mara, 9 -- realized they still needed to make ready for Dominique's arrival.